-The versatile attacker has stressed that he is happy with life in Serie A and is pleased with his decision to move on.
+The versatile attacker has stressed that he is happy with life at the Serie A outfit and is pleased with his decision to move on

 The former Espanyol man concedes he found it difficult to depart a club of Real's stature, but stated a desire for first-team football made it a necessity to leave.